JetBrains/Grammar-Kit/README.md

 ### Generated parser structure:
 Generator can split parser code into several classes for better support of large grammars.

-For simple cases parser will consists just of several generated classes.
+In simple cases a parser will consist just of several generated classes.

 The actual error recovery and reporting code as well as completion functionality for parser-based completion provider and basic token matching code resides in a _parserUtilClass_ class.
 It may be altered by specifying some other class that extend or mimic the original [GeneratedParserUtilBase](src/org/intellij/grammar/parser/GeneratedParserUtilBase.java).